fortunexbt/securepath/README.md

 ## Disclaimer

 SecurePath AI provides information for educational purposes only and should not be considered financial advice.
 Always conduct your own research (DYOR) before making investment decisions.

----

-This version simplifies the instructions, removes any redundant or unverified information (such as the use of APIs not confirmed to be in use), and streamlines the key features to match the core functionality of your bot.